 This Sexual Misconduct Policy covers sexual misconduct that falls outside the Title IX Grievance Policy and Procedure.
 NYFA also prohibits other forms of discrimination, harassment, and retaliation.
-NYFA does not discriminate on the basis of sex or gender in its educational programs and activities, including admissions, financial aid, and/or other types of NYFA programs or NYFArelated activites.
-NYFA's policies and outside the Sexual procedures of Misconduct Policy and the Title IX Policy, including Grievance NYFA's Diversity and Non-Discrimination Policy, NYFA's Student Grievance Review & Resolution Process, NYFA's Student Code of Conduct, and NYFA's Employee Prohibition Against Harassment, Discrimination & Retaliation, address such conduct if a member of the NYFA community has experienced discrimination, harassment, or retaliation on the basis of ethnicity, nationality, disability, race, gender, age, sexual orientation, religion, political beliefs, military status, or any basis protected by law.
+NYFA does not discriminate on the basis of sex or gender in its educational programs and activities, including admissions, financial aid, and/or other types of NYFA programs or NYFA-related activities.
+NYFA's policies and procedures outside of the Sexual Misconduct Policy and the Title IX Grievance Policy, including NYFA's Diversity and Non-Discrimination Policy, NYFA's Student Grievance Review & Resolution Process, NYFA's Student Code of Conduct, and NYFA's Employee Prohibition Against Harassment, Discrimination & Retaliation, address such conduct if a member of the NYFA community has experienced discrimination, harassment, or retaliation on the basis of race, ethnicity, nationality, disability, gender, age, sexual orientation, religion, political beliefs, military status, or any basis protected by law.